When I can find the time to do so, I love to plan ahead.

 - Which images could you create in advance?

 Choose a day of the week to plan everything out for the following seven days.
-We shared some fun tips on how to accomplish the scheduling element of this—including some useful tools like bulk uploading to Buffer.
+We like to have everything for the following week planned out by Thursdays so we can get it all scheduled in Buffer.

-Planning a week ahead, you can fill in many of the slots in your schedule that will hold posts from your archives—the reshared content that you’ve posted before.
+Planning a week ahead, you can fill in many of the slots in your schedule that will hold posts from your archives—the reshared content that you’ve posted before and evergreen content.
 New content and curated content can join the schedule as the week progresses.